top of page

 educator/advocate/scholar

 Meghan's interdisciplinary perspective informs her pedagogical, scholarly, civic, and administrative perspective.
-She encourages dancers to make deep connections across artistic and academic pursuits.
+She encourages dancers to make deep connections across artistic and academic pursuits, and to dance with purpose.
 Whether in the studio, classroom, online, or in public, Meghan continues to focus on community engagement and human connection through dance.

-Recent creative scholarship includes publications and presentations on dancing toward universal design (Westminster, 2020), empathy as an improvisational tool (National Dance Education Organization, 2020); communication styles and caregiver interaction (University of Utah Neuropsychiatric Institute, 2020) dance, different bodies, and the empathetic gaze (book chapter, Disabilities Arts and Culture: Methods and Approaches, 2019), and social emotional learning through movement (American Dance Therapy Association, 2018),
+Recent creative scholarship includes publication, productions, performances, and presentations on creative aging (Prime Performance with Repertory Dance Theatre, 2022-2024); Decelerating Dance focused on healing centered dance education (ACDA, 2021-2023); DISCOmposition highlighting disco as a generative site of resistance (ACDA, 2022); CARE contemporary technique model which promotes embodiment as a tool for personal wholeness and social progress (ACDA 2021-2022), as well as technical and physical prowess; dancing toward universal design (Westminster, 2020), empathy as an improvisational tool (National Dance Education Organization); communication styles and caregiver interaction (University of Utah Neuropsychiatric Institute, 2020) dance, different bodies, and the empathetic gaze (book chapter, Disabilities Arts and Culture: Methods and Approaches, 2019), and social emotional learning through movement (American Dance Therapy Association, 2018),

-Meghan is excavating issues of justice, belonging, and equity in dance.
-She recently completed Nicole Brewer's Anti-Racist Theatre Foundational Course (2021) and is currently participating in a foundational course in healing-centered education practices with Dr.Angel Acosta.
-In spring 2021, Meghan was appointed, by application, to NDEO's working group on justice, equity, diversity, and inclusion.
-She serves as a member of the Universal Access working group at Westminster and is deeply engaged as a community advisor in making her local school district, a PWI, accountable for educational equity.
+Meghan is excavating issues of belonging and social justice in dance.
+She is a 200-hour Skill in Action certified yoga teacher through Michelle C. Johnson's program that centers the practice of yoga as a transformational process with practitioners as agents of chance.
+She completed Nicole Brewer's Anti-Racist Theatre Foundational Course (2021) and completed foundational course in healing-centered education practices with Dr.Angel Acosta.
+Meghan completed Resmaa Menakem's training in Foundations of Somatic Abolitionism and the Embodied Anti Racist Intensive for White Bodies: Level One through Education for Racial Equity (2022-2023); and In spring 2021, Meghan was appointed, by application, to NDEO's working group on justice, equity, diversity, and inclusion.
+She currently serves as the Faculty Fellow for Universal Design as Westminster and is deeply engaged as a community advisor in making her local school district, a PWI, accountable for educational equity.

-Meghan holds a Master of Fine Art in Modern Dance from the University of Utah; a Master of Science in Speech and Hearing Sciences (neurogenic track) from the University of North Carolina at Chapel Hill; and a Bachelor of Art in Language Studies from Wellesley College.
+Meghan holds a Master of Fine Art in Modern Dance from the University of Utah; a Master of Science in Speech and Hearing Sciences (neurogenic and child language tracks) from the University of North Carolina at Chapel Hill; and a Bachelor of Art in Language Studies from Wellesley College.

 IMG_5821.JPG